HASSELBLAD XCD 21MM F/4 IN-DEPTH REVIEW

 When Hasselblad first released the X1D I loved the concept, but I thought that it was not a viable system for my work just yet.
 The lack of any lens wider than the Hasselblad XCD 30mm (24mm FOV equivalent in so-called “full frame” terms), despite my love for the 24mm focal length, and the lack of electronic shutter, made it a no-go for me.

 Then, everything changed: Hasselblad first added electronic shutter in Firmware, allowing us to use adapted third-party lenses.
 Most importantly, though, they released the Hasselblad XCD 21mm f/4.
-With its 17 mm FOV equivalent, the Hasselblad XCD 21mm is not only an ultra-wide-angle lens, but it’s the widest native lens available today on the market for any medium format system.
+With its 17 mm FOV equivalent, the Hasselblad XCD 21mm is not only an ultra-wide-angle lens, but it’s the widest native lens available today on the market for any small medium format system.

 Thanks to these two changes, the X1D suddenly became not only viable, but the best system for my work (see A LANDSCAPE PHOTOGRAPHER IN-DEPTH HASSELBLAD X1D REVIEW to see why).